 - Minimum of a bachelor’s degree with Verification of Completion of the Didactic Program in Dietetics (DPD) or the Intent to Complete form from an accredited DPD

-- Verification of completion of the Didactic Program in Dietetics (DPD) or the Intent to Complete form from an accredited DPD (Note: If you received your degree in nutrition from Cedar Crest, earning a cumulative GPA of 3.0 or higher, you have fulfilled this requirement.)
+- Verification of completion of the Didactic Program in Dietetics (DPD) dated no more than 5 years prior to application or the Intent to Complete form from an accredited DPD (Note: If you received your degree in nutrition from Cedar Crest, earning a cumulative GPA of 3.0 or higher, you have fulfilled this requirement.)

 - GPA of 3.0 or above for both DPD and overall